Engee documentation

 Details

-Maximum change in angular velocity caused by linear acceleration, given as a three-element vector in rad/s per unit of free-fall acceleration .
+The maximum change in angular velocity caused by linear acceleration, given as a three-element vector in rad/s per unit acceleration of gravity .

 Default value